 Download a printable PDF version of his biography here.

-Belief in Equal Opportunity
+Belief Equal Opportunity

 Congressman G. K. Butterfield believes that if you work hard and play by the rules you deserve a fair shot at achieving the American Dream.
 But for many Americans, this dream seems out of reach.
 Too many North Carolinians are struggling to make ends meet.
 That is why Congressman Butterfield is working to expand opportunity to all Americans and ensure the poor and middle class have a seat at the decision making table.
-From the courts to Congress, G. K. Butterfield has always fought for equality of opportunity.
+From the courtroom to Congress, G. K. Butterfield has always fought for equality of opportunity.

 North Carolina Roots

 Congressman Butterfield’s roots in Wilson, N.C. taught him the values of hard work and responsibility.
 His father, Dr. G. K. Butterfield Sr., was a respected dentist and elected official.
 Dr. Butterfield graduated from Meharry Dental College and practiced dentistry for 50 years in the poor, segregated community of East Wilson.
 Many of his patients had never received dental services because they were unable to afford care.
 However, Dr. Butterfield did not turn anyone away because they were unable to pay.
 To him, access to care was a right for everyone, not a privilege for the few.

 Congressman Butterfield’s mother, Addie, was passionate about education.
 She taught elementary school for 48 years in some of the poorest communities in North Carolina.
 Mrs. Butterfield was keenly focused on making sure her students learned to read--a right that was denied to many Blacks in the South.